-The Bonds are dated August 1, 2022 and mature on February 15 in each of the years and in the amounts set forth on page ii hereof.
-Interest on the Bonds will accrue from the Date of Delivery (defined herein), and such interest shall be payable on February 15 and August 15 in each year, commencing August 15, 2022 until stated maturity or prior redemption.
-Interest on the Bonds will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+The Bonds will be dated August 15, 2023 (the "Dated Date") and will accrue interest from the Date of Delivery (defined herein), and such interest shall be payable on February 15 and August 15 in each year, commencing February 15, 2024, until stated maturity or prior redemption.
+The Bonds will mature on the dates and in the principal amounts and will bear interest at the rates set forth on page -ii- of this Official Statement.

-Interest on the Bonds is payable to the registered owners appearing on the bond registration books kept by the Paying Agent/Registrar relating to the Bonds (the "Bond Register") on the Record Date (identified below) and such interest shall be paid by the Paying Agent/Registrar (i) by check sent by United States mail, first class, postage prepaid, to the address of the registered owner recorded in the Bond Register or (ii) by such other method, acceptable to the Paying Agent/Registrar, requested by, and at the risk and expense of, the registered owner.
+Interest on the Bonds is payable to the registered owner thereof appearing on the bond registration books kept by the Paying Agent/Registrar relating to the Bonds (the "Bond Register") on the Record Date (identified below) and such interest shall be paid by the Paying Agent/Registrar (i) by check sent by United States mail, first class, postage prepaid, to the address of the registered owner recorded in the Bond Register or (ii) by such other method, acceptable to the Paying Agent/Registrar, requested by, and at the risk and expense of, the registered owner.
 The principal of the Bonds is payable at stated maturity or prior redemption upon their presentation and surrender to the Paying Agent/Registrar.
-The Bonds will be issued only in fully registered form in any integral multiple of \$5,000 principal amount for any one maturity.
+The Bonds will be issued only in fully registered form in any integral multiple of \$5,000 principal for any one maturity.